In this post

 The presentation you have is of higher quality than that of Addsfit, as the box allows you to view photos and details of the product.

 Inside we find the transport case.
 The difference is that Abox does not customize it and it is completely black.

-Inside we have another fundamental difference with the Addsfit (which has a very similar design), as it's possible to store the massage gun without disassembling the battery.
-In addition, each accessory fits directly onto the gun without any additional attachments, so as with the Theragun G3, starting a massage with the Abox is faster than with the Addsfit.
+Inside, there is another fundamental difference compared to the Addsfit Max (which has a very similar design), and that is that it is possible to store the massage gun without removing the battery.
+In addition, each accessory fits directly onto the gun without needing any other attachment, so as with the Theragun G3, starting to use the Abox is quicker than with the Addsfit Max.

 This gun includes a total of 8 massage accessories, thus offering more possibilities than the previous two.
 However, its quality is inferior, being composed in almost all cases of hard plastic.

-As for the depth of massage, the Abox also offers 12mm as well as the Addsfit (which are 4mm less than the case of the Theragun gun), but when comparing it with either of the other two models it shows that it lacks power.
+In terms of massage depth, the Abox also offers 12mm as does the Addsfit Max (which is 4mm less than in the case of the Theragun gun), but nevertheless when compared to either of the other two models it is noticeably less powerful.

 According to specifications, the Abox gun offers up to 40 pounds of force.
 However, when it comes to using it, it is clear that it has less power than either of the other two models.
 If you only try the Abox it's something you will not notice, but as soon as you apply a massage with either of the other two you can perfectly perceive that it has less power.